Sociology A Level

 Entry requirements

-A minimum of 4 subjects at grade 5 or above at GCSE plus English Language at grade 4 or above.
+A minimum of 4 subjects at grade 5 or above at GCSE plus English Language and Maths at grade 4 or above.
 In addition, a grade 5 is required in either English Language, History or Religious Studies.

 What will I study?